Brian-Masse/UIUniversals/README.md

 `private struct UniversalBackground: ViewModifier`

 universalBackground applies a specific color to any view it is attached to.
 It always fills the frame and ignores the safe areas.
 The content will still respect safe areas.
-On any given navigation screen, there should only be one view with .rectangularBackground.
+On any given navigation screen, there should only be one view with .universalBackground.

 ```
 init(style: UniversalStyle = .primary,